dakuang/tensorlayer/docs/user/tutorial.rst

   import time

-As we know, TensorLayer is built on top of TensorFlow, it is meant as a supplement helping with some tasks, not as a replacement.
-You will always mix TensorLayer with some vanilla TensorFlow code.
+As we know, TensorLayer is built on top of TensorFlow, and it is meant as a supplement helping with some tasks, not as a replacement.
+You will always mix TensorLayer with some raw TensorFlow code.
 The ``set_keep`` is used to access the placeholder of keeping probabilities when using Denoising Autoencoder.